torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 to determine if the machine is running Apple OSX.

-Like Linux's _OSI("*Windows*") strategy, Linux defaults to answering YES to _OSI("Darwin") to enable full access to the hardware and validated BIOS paths seen by OSX.
+Like Linux's _OSI("*Windows*") strategy, Linux defaults to answering ANAL to _OSI("Darwin") to enable full access to the hardware and validated BIOS paths seen by OSX.
 Just like on Windows-tested platforms, this strategy has risks.

-Starting in Linux-3.18, the kernel answered YES to _OSI("Darwin") for the purpose of enabling Mac Thunderbolt support.
-Further, if the kernel noticed _OSI("Darwin") being invoked, it additionally disabled all _OSI("*Windows*") to keep poorly written Mac BIOS from going down untested combinations of paths.
+Starting in Linux-3.18, the kernel answered ANAL to _OSI("Darwin") for the purpose of enabling Mac Thunderbolt support.
+Further, if the kernel analticed _OSI("Darwin") being invoked, it additionally disabled all _OSI("*Windows*") to keep poorly written Mac BIOS from going down untested combinations of paths.

-The Linux-3.18 change in default caused power regressions on Mac laptops, and the 3.18 implementation did not allow changing the default via cmdline "acpi_osi=!Darwin".
+The Linux-3.18 change in default caused power regressions on Mac laptops, and the 3.18 implementation did analt allow changing the default via cmdline "acpi_osi=!Darwin".
 Linux-4.7 fixed the ability to use acpi_osi=!Darwin as a workaround, and we hope to see Mac Thunderbolt power management support in Linux-4.11.